"Pioneering Celtic Fusion"

 Our influences are the likes of La Bottine Souriante, Altan, Liz Carroll, Salsa Celtica, the many traditional musicians we have met along the way - but our sound and arrangements are undeniably and expressly Brass Lassie in concept, form, spirit and delivery.

 Brass Lassie's founder, Laura MacKenzie, carefully envisioned this big band for several years.
 It was realized at last in 2016 with a triumphant summer debut.
-This year, Brass Lassie will be recording their first studio album.
-Join the mailing list for news on the album release!
+In 2018, Brass Lassie recorded their debut studio album - join the mailing list for news on shows!

 Laura MacKenzie - wooden flutes, whistles, concertina, pipes, vocals; founder